Skip to main content

 Operating System

-Please be careful to follow Replicated and kURL requirements.
+Ensure that you adhere to the Replicated and kURL system requirements.

 note

-We highly recommend that you install the latest patches available for your distribution before starting the installation.
+We strongly recommend applying the latest patches available for your operating system distribution before beginning the installation.

 PostgreSQL